Dhananjhay/launch_jupyterlab_gpu/README.md

 the script will automatically delete the OpenStack server for cleanup.

 ## 💾 (Optional) Mount Nibi Project Space
-To access your Nibi project files, run the following command on a terminal window on JupyterLab:
+To access your Nibi project files, run the following command on a terminal once on JupyterLab:
 ```bash
 sshfs <username>@nibi.sharcnet.ca:/home/<username>/ /home/runner/nibi \
   -o ServerAliveInterval=15,ServerAliveCountMax=3,Compression=no,follow_symlinks